ropensci/roweb3/content/blog/2022-06-21-introducing-yanina/index.md

 ## Hello!
 I am Yanina Bellini Saibene, your new community manager.

-I'm so excited to join rOpenSci with this role and support such an important project in open science and in the R Community.
+I'm so excited to join rOpenSci in this role, and support such an important project in open science and in the R Community.

 When I saw the call for the position, I thought that my over 20 years of experience as a community builder, teacher, and researcher aligned perfectly with it.